Confused? Don’t be, answers this way.

 What’s a shacket, then?

-A shacket fuses the best of two staples – it wears like a shirt but is thick enough to keep you warm like a jacket.
+A shacket fuses the best of two staples – it wears like a shirt but is slightly thicker, just enough to keep you warm like a jacket.

 If it’s not already, it’ll be one of the hardest-working items in your wardrobe.
 You’ll easily trade a coat in for one when it’s cool but not cold, or use it as a layer to build up your look when you need extra warmth.